-Am I eligible for Standard Death cover?
+Am I eligible for Standard Death and Total & Permanent Disability cover?

-You are eligible for Standard Death cover up to the AAL if:
+You are eligible for automatic Standard Death and Total & Permanent Disability cover if:

-- · you join the Plan, - you have attained age 25 and your account balance has reached \$6,000, or you have opted in to Standard cover before you attain age 25 and/or before your balance reaches \$6,0001, and - you are under the age of 56, - your employer is making superannuation contributions to your Super Savings - Corporate Accumulation account on your behalf, - you meet the specific eligibility criteria established by your employer, the Trustee and the insurer, and - you are an Australian citizen, permanent resident or holder of a working visa which enables you to work in Australia, unless otherwise agreed by the insurer.
+- you join the Plan, - you have attained age 25 and your account balance has reached \$6,000, or you have opted in to Standard cover before you attain age 25 and/or before your balance reaches \$6,0001, and - you are under the age of 652, - your employer is making superannuation contributions to your Super Savings - Corporate Accumulation account on your behalf, - you meet the specific eligibility criteria established by your employer, the Trustee and the insurer, and - you are an Australian citizen, permanent resident or holder of working visa which enables you to work in Australia, unless otherwise agreed by the insurer.